adgellida/debianpackages/ReadMe.md

 Then do these basics steps:

+1.add normal user to sudoers
+2.add ppa support

 Go to your selected script and modified it.

-* "installworking" if you want to install some basic packages.
+* "installpackages1" and/or "installpackages2" if you want to install some basic packages.
 1. Execute it.
 1. (Optional) Check all the other content.

+3.rename ppas

 Remember to add exec permissions to all scripts!